-The information in this handbook is accurate as of September 2021; however it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges.
+The information in this handbook is accurate as at September 2021, however it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges.
 If such changes are made the department will publish a new version of this handbook together with a list of the changes, and students will be informed.